Eviction if you have a private residential tenancy

-A private residential tenancy can only be ended by 1 of 3 ways:
+A private residential tenancy can only be ended by one of three ways:

 by a tenant giving notice and leaving or,

-the tenant and landlord reach an agreement to leave, or
+the tenant and landlord reach an agreement to end the tenancy, or

 To start the eviction process, your landlord must give you written notice called a notice to leave.
 This notice must state:

 the day on which your landlord will be entitled to apply to the First-tier Tribunal for an eviction order, and

 If you agree to leave the property, the tenancy will come to an end at the end of the notice period.